trishkare/independent-project-triangle/README.md

 You will be required to download the atom application. https://trishkare.github.io/independent-project-triangle/
 ## Known Bugs
-there are no issues with this application.
+There are no issues with this application.
 Although it is recommended that you have Linux
 ## Technologies Used
 I created this web page using atom, HTML and css.
 I also used an additional application which was JavaScript.
 ## Support and contact details